 What is my Verdict

-- With the same exercise in the park with the remote, (after Oscar smelled and peed on every trees and plant), he responded a bit faster than usual.
+- With the same exercise in the park with the remote, (after Oscar smelled and peed on every tree and plant), he responded a bit faster than usual.
 Bliss.

-- I re-tried the same exercise with some distance this time, and surprisingly I see my little Frenchie happy to come to me.
+- I re-tried the same exercise at some distance this time, and surprisingly I saw my little Frenchie happy to come to me.

-- If the collar turned – the device won’t be in contact with the dog skin and he won’t feel the vibrations.
+- If the collar is turned – the device won’t be in contact with the dog’s skin and he won’t feel the vibrations.

 - I found it a bit annoying to grab my phone all the time to make vibrating the device.
 My advice: disable your security code on your phone to access quickly to the app.